 |October - November||Attendance and Income Surveys|

-Statistics for Mission, unsurprisingly, asks for a range of data relating to the mission of your parish and how it has engaged with its congregants, visitors and community during the previous year.
+Statistics for Mission asks for a range of data relating to the mission of your parish and how it has engaged with its congregants, visitors and community during the previous year.

-Statistics for Mission data includes the attendance data collected in the previous year's attendance survey, so if your parish has submitted this in time, the attendance data will already be entered onto the system for you.
+Statistics for Mission data includes the attendance data collected in the previous year's attendance survey, so if your parish has submitted this in time the attendance data will already be entered into the system for you.

 Building on the changes brought in due to the pandemic, we will again be collecting annual meeting data (APCM pack) online.
-This year we will be able to collect all elements online, including churchwarden admissions forms.
+We will be collecting all elements online, including churchwarden admissions forms.

-Unlike previous years where the parish has had to acquire the signatures on a paper form, this year the elected Churchwardens will sign and submit their own online form which can be found on the diocesan website so please direct them to this page – they simply select the relevant archdeaconry and fill in the details on the form.
+The elected Churchwardens need to sign and submit their own online form which can be found on the diocesan website.
+Please direct them to this page – they simply select the relevant archdeaconry and fill in the details on the form.

 Confirmation of a successful submission will be sent to the email address provided on the form and can be forwarded to the PCC Secretary if required.

-If, for any reason, the Churchwarden cannot complete the online form, a paper copy with prepaid envelope can be requested from your Archdeacon’s PA.
+If for any reason the Churchwarden cannot complete the online form, a paper copy with a prepaid envelope can be requested from your Archdeacon’s PA.